guillaumelauzier/42dico/README.md

 # C 06

-1. **print_program_name**: This function likely prints the name of the program.
+1. **print_program_name**: This function prints the name of the program.
 In C, when a program is run, the first argument (argv[0]) is always the name of the program.
 So, this function might print argv[0].

-2. **print_params**: This function likely prints the parameters or arguments passed to the program.
+2. **print_params**: This function prints the parameters or arguments passed to the program.
 In a C program, these are accessed through the argv array, which starts from argv[1] to argv[argc-1].

-3. **rev_params**: This function likely prints the parameters or arguments passed to the program in reverse order.
+3. **rev_params**: This function prints the parameters or arguments passed to the program in reverse order.
 It would start from argv[argc-1] and go down to argv[1].

-4. **sort_params**: This function likely sorts the parameters or arguments passed to the program.
+4. **sort_params**: This function sorts the parameters or arguments passed to the program.
 It could use a sorting algorithm (like bubble sort, quick sort, etc.) to sort the argv array from argv[1] to argv[argc-1] and then print the sorted parameters.

 # C 07